Integrity and

 concerns.

-have probably been taught that reliable help to understand your most important
+have probably been taught that reliable help to understand your most important concerns

-confusion and suffering you will find the advice and guidance that you need.
+you will find the advice and guidance that you need.

 A qualified lama is a reliable source of